 My experiences as a young man growing up in the inner city of London set me on a path to the work I do now.

 You might say they gave me emotional capital.

-Working internationally and in a wide variety of settings throughout the United Kingdom has strengthened my ability to communicate across cultural barriers and unite people around commonly held values and principles.
+Working internationally and in a wide variety of settings throughout the United Kingdom has strengthened my ability to communicate across cultural barriers.
+My experience in 20+ industries which range from the military, transport, and public service e.g. police, to logistics, fintech and pharmaceuticals has facilitated my ability to unite people around commonly held values and principles.